Alibi Game Guide

 Every clue chip is two icons and a connector.
 The chip's layout tells you the relationship before you read any glyph — stacked means “above”, side-by-side means “left of” or one of the togetherness clues.

-- Same row, strictly to the left
+- Same row, somewhere to the left

-- Same column, strictly above
+- Same column, somewhere above

 - Rook-adjacent rooms